tinyclub/linux-lab/README.md

 The configuration must be put in `boards/<BOARD>/` and named with necessary version and arch info, use `raspi3` as an example:

-    $ ls boards/aarch64/raspi3/*defconfig
+    $ ls boards/aarch64/raspi3/bsp/configs/
-    boards/aarch64/raspi3/buildroot_cortex-a53_defconfig
-    boards/aarch64/raspi3/linux_v5.1_defconfig
+    buildroot_2019.02.2_defconfig  linux_v5.1_defconfig

-`cortex-a53` is the CPU version, `v5.1` is the kernel version, both of these variables should be configured in `boards/<BOARD>/Makefile`.
+`2019.02.2` is the buildroot version, `v5.1` is the kernel version, both of these variables should be configured in `boards/<BOARD>/Makefile`.

 #### Choose the versions of kernel, rootfs and uboot